benfuddled/sheetloaf/README.md

           in the output directory, for use with --dir

 Advanced options:
+  --poll    Use polling for file watching.
+Can optionally pass polling [boolean]
+            interval; default 100 ms
-  --poll    Use polling for file watching.                             [boolean] // todo --config  Set a custom directory to look for a config file            [string]
+  --config  Set a custom directory to look for a config file            [string]

 Misc: